volkodava/CarND-Behavioral-Cloning-P3/writeup_report.md

 The model contains dropout layers in order to reduce overfitting ([link](model.py#L62))

-The model was trained and validated on different data sets to ensure that the model was not overfitting ([link](model.py#L94).
+The model was trained and validated on different data sets to ensure that the model was not overfitting ([link](model.py#L94)).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track ([link](model.py#L108))

 #### 3. Model parameter tuning

 The model used:

-- adam optimizer for optimization with learning rate of 1.0e-4 (default is 1.0e-3), to make the model improving validation loss longer ([link](model.py#L82))
+- adam optimizer for optimization with learning rate of 1.0e-4 (default is 1.0e-3) to make the model improving validation loss longer ([link](model.py#L82))
 - mean squared error for the loss function to measure how precise the model predicts steering angle ([link](model.py#L82))
-- ModelCheckpoint to save the model after every epoch with EarlyStopping callback to stop training when a validation loss has stopped improving within 2 epochs ([link](model.py#L129), [link](model.py#L138))
+- ModelCheckpoint to save the model after every epoch with EarlyStopping callback to stop training when a validation loss has stops improving within 2 epochs ([link](model.py#L129), [link](model.py#L138))

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used Udacity dataset to train and validate model in proportion of 80% to train model and 20% to validate.
+I used Udacity dataset to train and validate model in proportion of 80% to train model and 20% to validate it.
 Image augumentation helped me to generate more data for my model to avoid overfitting.
 To augment the dataset I've used:

 - left image with adjusted steering angle by +0.2